Ann and Amelia (1816 ship): EIC voyage #2 (1830–31)

 Captain William Richards left The Downs on 3 June 1830, bound for China, Halifax, and Quebec.
 Ann and Amelia reached Whampoa on 3 December.
 She then was at Lintin on 24 January 1831, and reached St Helena on 3 April.
 She arrived at Halifax on 18 May, and Quebec on 8 June.
 She returned to her moorings on 26 August.

 EIC voyage #3 (1832 to loss)

 Captain William Compton left Portsmouth on 17 August 1832, bound for Bengal.
 Ann and Amelia reached the Cape on 17 August, and arrived at the Hooghli River from "London and the Cape" on 23 December.
-Homeward bound, she was at Saugor, homeward bound, on 22 January 1833 and reached St Helena on 22 June.
-She was almost home when a gale drove her onshore on 1 September at Berck, near Boulogne-sur-Mer, with the loss of four of her 30 crew.
+Homeward bound, she was at Saugor, on 22 January 1833, and reached St Helena on 22 June.
+She was almost home when a gale drove her onshore on 1 September, at Berck, near Boulogne-sur-Mer, with the loss of four of her 30 crew.
 She was so damaged she had to be abandoned.